Note: This story is no longer being updated.

 The federal government regularly releases detailed hospital-level data which reveal the toll the pandemic is taking on health care facilities.
 These data show how many inpatient and ICU beds are in use on a weekly basis — and what portion of them are occupied by COVID-19 patients.

-Nationally, COVID-19 hospitalizations have been declining since mid-January, but they're still very high in many places.
+Nationally, COVID-19 hospitalizations had been declining since mid-January, but in late March they began rising again in some places.

 Using an analysis from the University of Minnesota's COVID-19 Hospitalization Tracking Project, NPR has created a tool that allows you to see how your local hospital and your county overall are faring.